 Plus an Artist Statement linked from the page footer area that gives a rundown of how you used parts from each exercise to complete your project.

 - Link All the pages together.
 (Using Relative Links)

 - Use the Elements from the Exercises and CSS we have covered so far in class.

 - Style pages using CSS using a consistent Page Layout Design

-- Create a thorough storyline - at least a couple of paragraphs per page.
+- Create a thorough storyline - at least three paragraphs per page.

 - Folder Name: Project1

 - 1st Page Name: index.html The remainder of the page names should match the page content.